firubi/hyprchad/README.md

 CachyOS-settings comes with zram-generator.
 If you followed the Arch Install Guide, you most likely already have a swap partition.
 Make a file `/etc/systemd/zram-generator.conf` and leave it empty (https://wiki.archlinux.org/title/Zram#Using_zram-generator).
 The service will be enabled automatically when the CachyOS-settings package is updated, so this is my preferred way.

 #### Virt-manager shared folder
-Install the packages `virt-manager qemu-base`.
+Install the packages `virt-manager` and `qemu-base`.
 Add to the fstab in the virtual machine:
 ```
 shared /home/firubi/Shared/ 9p defaults 0 0
 ```